twins-annning/NukeOIDNDenoise/README.md

 ## Attribution

-This project utilizes [NukeCGDenoiser](https://github.com/mateuszwojt/NukeCGDenoiser.git) by [Mateusz Wojt], licensed under the [MIT] license.
+This project utilizes [NukeCGDenoiser](https://github.com/mateuszwojt/NukeCGDenoiser.git) by Mateusz Wojt, licensed under the MIT license.

 Thank you for your great work.
 Just have referenced a lot of your code, was like standing on the shoulder of giants.